A Probabilistic Formulation of Offset Noise in Diffusion Models: Experiments

 \subsubsection{Experimental setup for the Cylinder dataset}

-The dimensionality~$n$ was varied as follows: $n=2, 10, 50, 100, 200$.
-For each value of~$n$, training and test Cylinder datasets, each containing~$5000$ samples, were generated by following the procedure described in Section~\ref{sec:cylinder}.
+We varied the dimensionality as~$n=2, 10, 50, 100, 200$.
+For each value of~$n$, we generated training and test Cylinder datasets containing~$5000$ samples each by following the procedure described in Section~\ref{sec:cylinder}.
 The parameters~$k$ and~$r$ were set to~$k=2$ and~$r=0.5$, respectively.
-These values were selected to ensure that the standard deviation of each component in the generated Cylinder dataset was close to~$1$.\footnote{The actual standard deviation of each component in the generated Cylinder dataset was approximately~$1.2$, regardless of the dimensionality~$n$.
-Furthermore, due to the symmetry of the Cylinder dataset around the origin, the mean of each component was~$0$.} An example of a Cylinder dataset with~$n=2$ is shown in the rightmost column of \cref{fig:diffusion_2d}.
+These values were chosen so that the standard deviation of each component in the generated Cylinder dataset was close to~$1$.\footnote{The actual standard deviation of each component in the generated Cylinder dataset was approximately~$1.2$, independent of~$n$.
+In addition, by symmetry around the origin, the mean of each component was~$0$.} An example of the Cylinder dataset with~$n=2$ is shown in the rightmost column of Figure~\ref{fig:diffusion_2d}.